Aura Minerals

-Aura Minerals Inc. is a multi-national mining company that owns and operates gold and copper mines in Honduras, Brazil and Mexico.
+Aura Minerals Inc. is a Canadian multi-national mining company that owns and operates gold and copper mines in Honduras, Brazil and Mexico.
 The company is headquartered in the British Virgin Islands, operated from its corporate office in Florida and has its stocks traded on the Toronto Stock Exchange and BDR on the B3.

 Operations

 The company's producing assets include the San Andres gold mine in Honduras and the Ernesto/Pau-a-Pique gold mine in Brazil.
 On July 16, 2018, the company announced the results of the NI 43-101 Feasibility Study for the restart of operations at its Aranzazu mine in Zacatecas, Mexico.
 In addition, the company has two additional gold exploration projects in Brazil, Almas and Matupá, and one gold project in Colombia, Tolda Fria.

-In Brazil, the company owns the Mineraçāo Apoena subsidiaries, which operates the Sāo Francisco gold mine in Nova Lacerda, Mato Grosso.